emilianowachew/Final_Emilian/README.txt

 returns an error.
 After discussion with @Vidko, probably there is a bug with the platform which causes this error.

 2.5 FollowTest is a test that executes a successful login, finds the follow button for a particular user, follows him and monitors all actions by asserts.

+I have also created a test.xml file for the mvn clean test to be executed.
+It works perfectly fine.

+I want to say a huge thanks to our lectors, they were great during the whole course!